spyder-ide/spyder-docs/doc/plugins/lineprofiler.rst

    :alt: Adding 'profile' decorators to script to profile it line by line.

 Now that the decorators have been added, we can run the Line Profiler from the button in the Pane or from the :menuselection:`Run` menu.
 It's then possible to inspect the results in the Line Profiler pane.
+The path displayed there is the path of the file that is being profiled.

 .. image:: /images/lineprofiler/lineprofiler-run-profiler.gif
    :alt: Running the line profiler and inspecting the results.